gpoppino/sumacli/README.md

 ## How to run the script

-On the command line, run:
+On the command line, you may run:

 `$ python3 main.py patch systems.csv`

+or

+`$ python3 main.py migrate systems.csv`

 The _systems.csv_ file has to be structured as described in the _Input_ section.